Scientific Name

 Temperature: This plant enjoys higher temperatures during the summer and will even survive a light frost.
 F. subintegra can withstand temperatures as low as 25 °F (-3.9 °C).
 USDA Plant Hardiness Zones 9b to 11b, 25 to 50 °F (-3.9 to 10 °C).

 Watering: For optimal growth, water deeply and allow the soil to dry out before watering again.
 F. subintegra requires little or no water during the winter dormancy period.
-If you notice wrinkled leaves, it is a sign that your plant needs water.
+Wrinkled leaves are a sign that your plant needs water.

 Fertilizing: To support healthy plant growth, fertilize once or twice during the active growing season with a water-soluble fertilizer diluted to half the recommended strength.
 Do not fertilize in winter.

 Repotting: F. subintegra does not require frequent repotting.
-Repot only when it has outgrown its container, approximately every two years.
+It should be repotted only when it has outgrown its container, which is approximately every two years.
 The best time to repot is early spring, just before the plant's growing season starts.

 Propagation: This plant propagates easily from seeds and cuttings.
 Sow the seeds in well-draining soil in spring.
 If you prefer to use cuttings, the best time is late spring or early summer.